 For full details on this subject, please see transferring your credits to an interdisciplinary program.

 How do I register for an internship course?

 For full details on this subject, please see the internships page.

 How do I register for an independent reading/research course?

 Courses that are marked as "independent reading" or "research" courses generally require departmental or instructor approval (see above).
 Some courses may require you to complete a form identifying who is your instructor and the terms and agreements you have agreed upon for the course.
 These forms will be found on each department/program page individually.
 You can contact the instructor of the course to determine the best course of action to follow in order to register.

 How do I declare a major/honours program?

 You declare your program by specifying it yourself in Minerva.
-The programs administered by the 688 ASC do not have restrictions for registration, so you can register yourself anytime.

 I want to know if I’m on track in my program, but don’t want to see an advisor yet…

 You can fill out and complete a Degree Audit sheet - if you still have questions after that, go to drop in hours.
 It is strongly recommended to meet with an advisor regularly and to consult the eCalendar to verify program regulations.